Goema

 Goema, also written Ghomma and Gomma, is a type of hand drum used in the Cape Minstrel Carnival and in Cape Jazz in Cape Town.
 The word has also come to describe a hybrid musical genre which itself is one of the influences on Cape Jazz music.
-Notabe goema musicians include Mac McKenzie, Hilton Schilder, Errol Dyers and Alex van Heerden.
+Notable goema musicians include Mac McKenzie, Hilton Schilder, Errol Dyers and Alex van Heerden.